3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 only rectangular blocks, but we would like to find a method robust enough to include other types of blocks such as cylinders, cones, and pyramids.
-If a 3D model of the object and sufficient rotational information is provided we can fit other block types within the bounding box.
-With the appropriate rotations applied this provides a successfully and robustly matched object in the 3D scene space.
-Other methods match pre-existing 3D models to specific data points in the scene provided.
+If a 3D model of the object and sufficient rotational information is provided we can fit other block types within the bounding-box.
+With the appropriate rotations applied, this provides a successfully and robustly matched object in the 3D scene space.
+Other methods match pre-existing 3D models to specific data points, typically pixels with object labels associated with them, in the scene provided.

 The limitation set by these model-matching methods would be that users must use these specific types of blocks to get accurate results from our